 Keep track of upcoming important dates

 Visit dal.ca/dates for a list of important upcoming dates, including information on registration, move-in dates, and more.

 Decide where to live

 Find your home away from home.
-There are many off-campus housing options within walking distance or along bus routes and meal plans are also available to non-residence students if you choose to live off-campus.
-View listings on Dalhousie's Off-Campus Living website, which can also help with your search and provide tips to prepare you for off-campus living.
+While vacancy rates are low, there are off-campus housing options within walking distance or along bus routees.
+Visit Dalhousie's Off-Campus Living website, where you can find tips and resources to prepare you for off-campus living.